PrEP and the spike in gay men’s STI rates

 The emergence of a new HIV-prevention strategy like PrEP is like catnip to researchers looking to make a name in a crowded field like HIV/AIDS science.
 Thus, there have been several international studies looking at the effectiveness of Truvada for PrEP.

-Risk compensation in PrEP studies is typically gauged by self-reported frequency of sex, numbers of partners, preferred sexual role, and condom use, and regular testing for of study participants for STIs.
+Risk compensation in PrEP studies is typically gauged by self-reported frequency of sex, numbers of partners, preferred sexual role, and condom use, and through regular testing of study participants for STIs.

 Despite sensationalist news reports, evidence of risk compensation by PrEP users is, at best, inconclusive.